Cyrussmilez07/alx-zero_day/0x03-git/README.md

-"in my zero day of my coding am enjoying the Software Engineering programmee"
+"in my zero day of my coding am enjoying the Software Engineering programme"